-Mandatory Mask Order in Sevier County TN Expires April 15
+Mandatory Mask Order in Sevier County TN Updates

-A mandatory mask order in Sevier County went into effect on Friday, July 10 at 12:01 a.m.
+A mandatory mask order in Sevier County went into effect on Friday, July 10, 2020 at 12:01 a.m.
 The mask requirement came after the county saw a rise in the number of coronavirus cases.
-The original order lasted through August 3 before being extended monthly since then.
+The original order lasted through August 3, 2020 before being extended monthly since then.
 The most recent executive order extended the mask requirement through April 15, 2021.
 On April 13, Sevier County officials announced the mask mandate will expire at 11:59 p.m. on Thursday, April 15.
-However, masks are still required in the Great Smoky Mountains National Park.
-Here is more information on the mask requirement ending in Sevier County TN:
+As of August 5, 2021, masks are required indoors in the Great Smoky Mountains National Park.
+Here is more information on the mask requirement in Sevier County TN:

 Update: Sevier County Mask Order Expires April 15, 2021